 How to compare cheap van insurance quotes

-Whether you drive a transit van, crew cab, pick-up or tipper, we understand that proper van insurance is essential for your peace of mind.
+Whether you drive a transit van, a crew cab, a pick-up or a tipper, we understand that proper van insurance is essential for peace of mind.

-So long as your van doesn’t weigh more than 3.5 tonnes, we can help.
-We’ll compare van insurance quotes from 41 leading providers† – including Admiral, Churchill, Autonet and Hastings Direct – with the option to include breakdown cover, to make sure your business always runs smoothly.
+As long as your van doesn’t weigh more than 3.5 tonnes, we’re here to help you.
+We’ll compare van insurance quotes from 45 leading providers – including Admiral, Churchill, Autonet, Aviva and Hastings Direct – with the option to include breakdown cover, to make sure your business always runs smoothly.

 What are the different types of van insurance?

-There are three main types of van insurance policy for van owners: third-party-only insurance, third party, fire and theft insurance, and comprehensive van insurance.
+There are three main types of van insurance for van owners: third party only insurance, third party, fire and theft insurance, and comprehensive insurance.

-- Third party only: This is the minimum level of cover you’ll need to legally drive on UK roads.
+- Third party only: This cover is the minimum required by law.
 It covers you for any damage you may cause to other people and their vehicles.
-But it won’t cover repairs to your own van, theft or personal medical expenses following an accident.
+However, it won’t cover repairs to your own van, personal medical expenses following an accident or theft.

-- Third party, fire and theft: This offers the same protection as third party, but also covers the cost of repairs or a replacement vehicle if your van is stolen or damaged by fire.
+- Third party, fire and theft: This offers the same cover as third party with added protection in the case of fire or theft.

-- Comprehensive van insurance: This includes all the cover of a third party, fire and theft policy, along with cover for the repair of your own van if it’s in an accident or vandalised.
+- Comprehensive: Includes all the cover of a third party, fire and theft policy, along with cover for the repair of your own van in the event of an accident.

 What's the difference between commercial and private van insurance?

-Commercial van insurance (also known as business van insurance) is for you if you use your van for work in any way – including travel to or from more than one business location.
+Commercial van insurance is for you if you use your van for work in any way – including travel to or from more than one location.
 There are two main types of commercial van insurance: carriage of own goods (i.e. tools of your trade) and haulage (i.e. goods you’re delivering).

-Private van insurance is for drivers who use their van for social, domestic or pleasure purposes – in other words, anything but business.
-So, shopping or visiting family members, for instance.
+Private van insurance is for drivers who use their van for social, domestic or pleasure – anything other than business.

 If you’re looking for ways to get cheaper van insurance, there are several things you can do:

-Compare van insurance quotes – one of the quickest ways to get cheaper van insurance is to compare quotes with Compare the Market.
-Don’t just automatically renew your policy with your existing provider.
-We can compare a wide range of insurance providers, allowing you to choose which one has the right level of cover for a great price.
+- Compare van insurance quotes – one of the quickest ways to get cheaper van insurance is to compare quotes with Compare the Market.
+We can compare quotes with a wide-range of insurance providers, allowing you to choose which one has the right level of cover for the cheapest price.

-Increase your voluntary excess – this is how much you choose to pay upfront if you make a claim.
-The higher this figure is, the lower the cost of your insurance policy (your premium) may be.
+- Voluntary excess – this is how much you choose to pay upfront in the event of a claim.
+The higher this figure is, the lower your premium may be.
 Providers usually add a compulsory excess too, so do check you can afford the total amount as you’ll have to pay both excesses.

-Fit locks and immobilisers – vans with extra security features, like an approved alarm, immobiliser and/or tracker, could be cheaper to insure.
+- Locks and immobilisers – vans with extra security features, such as an approved alarm, immobiliser and/or tracker, could be cheaper to insure.
 But before spending money on improving your van's security, check with your provider to make sure it will be worthwhile.

-Don’t over-insure – if you over-estimate the value of your van, or include unnecessary add-ons, you’ll likely pay more.
-Always consider optional extras carefully, to avoid over-paying, while ensuring you have the right level of cover you need.
+- Don’t over-insure – if you over-estimate the value of your van, or include unnecessary add-ons, you’ll likely pay more.
+Always consider optional extras carefully, to avoid over-paying, but also ensuring you have the right level of cover.

-Drive fewer miles – being on the road less means you’re less of a risk for providers, who may then charge less for cover.
+- Drive fewer miles – being on the road less means you’re a smaller risk to providers, who may then charge less for cover.

-Pay upfront – paying in monthly instalments usually results in a greater cost overall, effectively acting as a loan repayment.
-By paying your insurance annually, you’ll normally make a decent saving on this added interest.
+- Pay up front – paying in monthly instalments usually results in a greater cost overall, effectively acting as a loan repayment.
+By paying your insurance annually, you’ll normally make a decent saving.